Crowley, Louisiana

 Crowley (Local pronunciation: /ˈkɹæli/) is a city in, and the parish seat of, Acadia Parish in the U.S. state of Louisiana.
 At the 2020 United States census, Crowley had a population of 11,710.
 Crowley is the principal city of the Crowley micropolitan statistical area, which includes all of Acadia Parish.
 It is also part of the larger Lafayette–Acadiana combined statistical area.

 History

-Crowley was founded in 1886 by C.C.
-Duson and W.W.
+Crowley was founded in 1886 by brothers C.C.
+"Curley" Duson and W.W.
 Duson.
+Curley Duson was sheriff of St. Landry Parish, of which the Crowley townsite was then a part.
 Incorporated in 1887, W.W.
 Duson, General Manager of Southwest Louisiana Land Company, plotted and developed Crowley.
 W.W.
 Duson's daughter, Maime Duson, married Percy Lee Lawrence, who founded the First National Bank of Crowley.
 The 7-story building was once the tallest building between Houston and New Orleans.
-They lived with their three children, P.L.
-Jr., Pattee, and Jack at 219 East 2nd Street.
-The house was burned down in a fire a few years later.

-The town was named after Pat Crowley, an Irish railroad owner who brought the railroad depot to W.W.
-Duson's land.
-Descendants of founder W.W.
-Duson continue to live in Crowley.
+The town was named after Patrick E. Crowley (1850-1909), an Irish-born employee of the Louisiana Western Rail Road.
+Crowley was in charge of a small facility nicknamed "Crowley's Switch" near Estherwood.
+The Dusons persuaded Crowley to move the switch about seven miles east to the Dusons' land in exchange for naming the town for him.